shopback/WeWantYou/README.md

 WeWantYou
 =========

+Who we want today: A King of Product.
+Someone who can take care of something that does not physically exist.

 **About Us**

 We help customers navigate the e-commerce landscape through understanding their preferred brands and buying patterns.
 The platform that you own will enable customers to fully leverage the on the personalised recommendations we provide.

-We pay peanuts and a hell lot of snacks in a never-ending snack bar.
-Our team members are fun-loving and spend half their time juggling oranges and work while building a product that both customers and team members will love.
+We want you and in return we will pay peanuts and also a hell lot of snacks in a never-ending snack bar.
+Our team members are fun-loving and spend half their time juggling oranges at work while building a product that both customers and team members will love.

 **Responsibilities**

 The product manager will oversee and manage the product life cycle of the company - a web-based platform, and handle interests from business partners by communicating them with key stakeholders.
 He/she knows both the product inside-out and the business requirements of it.

 **Requirements**